The Aerospace History Blog - Page 14

 Post 064

 The Messerschmitt Me 163 will fly again!
 What a surprise!
 Heinz-Dieter Sippel's presented at the AERO aviation trade fair in Friedrichshafen on Lake Constance in April 2024 his replica project.
 He has recreated a Messerschmitt Me 163 in its original size using plastic composite construction.
-The special feature of this project is that the "Me 163" has one engine.
+The special feature of this project is that the "Me 163" has a jet engine.

 Contact